YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220426-grid-explained.md

 - The Security Guard, Han Wi Han, saw Sae Ha in front of the window in Lab 1.
 - Han Wi Han ran to Lab 1, upon entering, he was assaulted by the Ghost.
 - Sae Ha stopped her from killing him.
 - This is the first time the 1997 Ghost knew who Sae Ha is.
-Later, they had a conversion in Lab 1 where she said, <q>We've repeated this dozens of times to find another way.</q>
+Later, they had a conversion in Lab 1 where she said, {{% quote type="work" lang="en" %}}We've repeated this dozens of times to find another way.{{% /quote %}}
 - This Seventh Version of 1997-05-18 is the Reality from this point onwards (latter part of episode 8 to episode 10).
-    {{< /accordion >}}
+  {{% /accordion %}}

     From Sae Ha's observation, it was established that whenever a time traveler enter a time period they do not belong into, their incursion version replaces the earlier version.
 The earlier version is gone forever.